 Affordable cell phone service seems like an oxymoron.
 After all, Americans pay more for wireless service than anyone else, averaging $47 per cell connection.
 When you factor in all the costs with smartphones, this number can snowball towards $140 and more per month.

-Free Phone Service
+The Best Option for Free Phone Service

 Currently, there are two providers offering free cell plans.
 They are FreedomPop and Ring Plus.
 Here's a closer look at each provider and what their respective free plans entail.